 Mother: 35 years – Housewife

 Siblings: 1 brother, 11 years old

-Intellect: A known case of Dyslexia.
+Intellect: A known case of Dyslexia (Homeopathy Treatment for Dyslexia).
 He writes the opposite – mirror image like. e.g.: F for 7, b for d.
 Difficulty in reading and writing.
 Speaks one thing and writes another.
 He has been receiving remedial training at M.S.S.